MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 #ms.reviewer: ""
 #ms.suite: ""
 #ms.tgt_pltfrm: ""
-ms.technology: "deployr"
+ms.technology:
+  - deployr
+  - r-server
 #ms.custom: ""
 ---

 # Manage and configure Machine Learning Server for operationalization

 **Applies to:  Machine Learning Server, Microsoft R Server 9.x**

 >You can configure Machine Learning Server after installation to act as a deployment server and host analytic web services as well as to execute code remotely.
-For a general introduction to R Server for operationalization, read the [About](../what-is-operationalization.md) topic.
+For a general introduction to  operationalization, read the [About](../what-is-operationalization.md) topic.

-This guide is for system administrators of the operationalization feature in R Server.
+This guide is for system administrators of the operationalization feature in Machine Learning Server.
 If you are responsible for configuring or maintaining Machine Learning Server with the operationalization feature, then this guide is for you.

 As an administrator, your key responsibilities are to ensure configuration for the operationalization feature is properly provisioned and configured to meet the demands of your user community.
 In this context, the following policies are of central importance: